 SB 866 is a mandate for children!
 SB 866 requires children aged 15 and older to make a decision for themselves whether or not to get any vaccine meeting the bill’s requirement regardless of their parents’ knowledge, wisdom, or wishes.
 Children will be forced to make a medical decision–in many cases–under pressure and for the very first time.

 - D. Conclusion

-The most critical action items are at the top of this list.
-Please move down the list and complete as many additional items on the list as you can.
+Please complete the following action item.
 Always contact legislators as a parent and citizen.
 Do not call or write as a homeschooler.

 Tell them: “Please vote no on SB 866.
 Parents should retain authority over their minor children’s health care decisions.”